otienomaurice/VOLTAGE_CONTROLLED_OSCILLATOR/README.md

 Oscillating Output (PWM / Square Wave)
 # Key Circuit Blocks
 ## Voltage Regulation Unit

-The voltage regulation stage provides a stable supply voltage for the oscillator.
-This block ensures:
-consistent operating conditions
-minimal supply noise
-stable current generation in the analog stages
-A stable supply voltage is critical because oscillator frequency depends on precise current levels.
+The first stage of the design is the voltage regulation unit.
+Its purpose is to provide a stable operating supply for the rest of the oscillator blocks.
+Since the VCO relies on analog biasing and controlled charging/discharging of a capacitor, stable voltage regulation is necessary to reduce unwanted variation in current levels and switching thresholds.
+This stage therefore establishes the electrical conditions under which the rest of the oscillator can operate predictably.
+## Control and Biasing Stage
+The VCO is designed to operate for a target control voltage of 1 V and a target oscillation frequency of about 1 kHz.
+In this stage, the control input is used to set the operating point of the oscillator.
+This is tied to the voltage-to-current behavior that determines the charge and discharge rate of the timing capacitor.
 ## Voltage-to-Current Converter
 The oscillator frequency is controlled by converting the control voltage into a charging current.
+This current is set by a current limiting resistor and NMOS device sititng  across an op amp output in the voltage follower configuration.
+## 4. Current Mirror Stage
+The current mirror block  is to push current to and pull current from the capacitor, allowing the capacitor to charge and discharge.
+This means the current mirrors are not just bias elements; they actively form the bidirectional current path that creates the oscillation ramp.
+The nested DC sweep of vctrl, vcap, and vfb was used to verify that this stage maintains the required current near 0.1 mA under the intended operating conditions.
 The voltage-to-current converter establishes a current approximately equal to:
 I=0.1 mA
 This current determines the slope of the capacitor charging ramp.